 may exist that earthquake vulnerability is low and that earthquakes are a

 bit of fun to experience once in a while.
 Iceland's attitude towards earthquakes appears (to me) to be pretty laid back.
 They do take some precautionary measures such as awareness and preparedness guidelines for earthquakes though, because they can cause landslides and rocks to fall and many homes are built at the base of steep mountains.
 Also, for Iceland, often times an earthquake is accompanied by volcanic activity.
 Iceland's warning systems and awareness campaigns focus mostly on volcanic activity (which we'll discuss in week five) and they don't put as much concern into risk assessment and preparedness for an earthquake.
-Their Civil Protection Department website does list preventative measures for a number of situations and they suggest the same Duck, Cover, Hold technique that we teach in the US.
+Their Civil Protection Department website does list preventative measures for a number of situations and theysuggest the same Duck, Cover, Hold technique that we teach in the US.

 As to structural reinforcement in Iceland, they already construct many of their buildings to withstand an earthquake.
 According to the OECD, after devastating earthquakes in 1896 and 1929, reinforced buildings became the usual standard for construction.
 "Engineers recognised the importance of reinforcing concrete with steel bars as well as the continuity built into concrete structures poured in situ."
 (OECD) After 1976 Iceland also used the California Uniform Building Code as a model for construction although now they are moving towards the Eurocode 8 for their seismic design.
 (OECD) Accordingly, this has lowered the chance of major structural damage from future earthquakes.

-Keller, Edward and Duane DeVecchio.
+Works cited: Keller, Edward and Duane DeVecchio.
 Natural Hazards.
 New Jersey: Prentice, 2012.
 Print.

 This week we're exploring plate boundaries and plate tectonics for our chosen country.